 The trading market for our common stock will be influenced by the research and reports that industry or securities analysts may publish about us, our business, our market or our competitors.
 If any of the analysts who may cover us change their recommendation regarding our stock adversely, or provide more favorable relative recommendations about our competitors, our stock price would likely decline.
-If any analyst who may cover us were to cease coverage of our company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline.
+If any analyst who may cover us were to cease coverage of our company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline. caption "Item 1A - Risk Factors."

 Item 2.
-Unregistered Sales of Equity Securities, Use of Proceeds and Issuer Purchases of Equity Securities.
+Unregistered Sales of Equity Securities and Use of Proceeds and Issuer Purchases of Equity Securities.
+Proceeds.

-During the Nine months ended October 31, 2023, the Company had no sales of unregistered securities.
+During the Nine Three months ended October 31, 2023 April 30, 2024, the Company had no sales of unregistered securities.

-During the Nine months ended October 31, 2023, the Company did not repurchase any Company equity securities.
+During the Nine Three months ended October 31, 2023 April 30, 2024, the Company did not repurchase any Company equity securities.